A man, a pen and a dream

 "A wonderful Christmas gift, yes."

 Marty kicked the metal grate in frustration and got back into his car.
 He had to pick Romona up at the publishers.
-Her poems were now collected in a chap book.
+Her poems were now collected in a fine book.
 She had added twenty-five more.
 The publishers were delighted at the amount of poetry Romona produced and gave her a five year contract.
 The short stories were being collected too, just a few more and her first book would be printed.
-People wrote in to World Class Magazine pronouncing Romona the new Elizabeth Barrett Browning.
+People wrote into World Class Magazine pronouncing Romona the new Elizabeth Barrett Browning.
 She could not help but feel proud, and, though Marty hated to admit it, he could not help but feel jealous.

 "When do we tell Pennigood about the ruse?"
 Marty asked the night before.

 There could be no denying that Romona was basking in the light of success.
 She wrote every day, at least three poems which she formatted and sent off to her publisher.
 Marty struggled to add his thoughts in note form to the computer.
 If he tried to type the story in, it came out jumbled and ill written.
 But, when he placed quill to parchment the words flowed and his story jumped to life.
 Romona still input them to the computer, but she was distracted more than ever by her success.
 Then, this morning she had announced that her publisher wanted her to go on a four week tour for book signings.